le11evan/merchy/README.md

 Aren Lizardo, arenlaure@csu.fullerton.edu
 Thomas Phan, tummeito@csu.fullerton.edu

+Link to live site: https://merchygroupeat254.netlify.app/

-Link to live site: https://merchygroupeat.netlify.app/
+Link to live site (without landing page/login page): https://merchygroupeat.netlify.app/

 <h2> 0.
 Shortcomings :face_with_head_bandage: </h2>

 There's a few things we didn't have enough time to finish or add to our site.
 Here's a list:

+Bugs
+- Cart doesn't show up on product page, but it shows up on landing/home page.

 Login Feature
-- Login feature connected to a back-end database.
-We didn't get to fully finish our login feature and make it functional for now it is hard-coded in, and can login using email: admin@email.com and password: admin
+- We wanted to connect our login feature to a back-end database.
+We didn't get to fully finish our login feature and make it functional for now it is hard-coded in, and can login using email: `admin@email.com` and password: `admin`.

+- We also never added a feature to have users log out, ideally, we want it to where after the users login, they will be taken to the store page.
+Once they logout, they will be taken to the login/homepage again.

 Quiz Feature
 - We wanted to requrie a quiz before entering the store page.
 This can maybe prevent bots and resellers.